splunk/observability-workshop/content/en/other/tko/session-5/docs/deploy-otel.md

 ---
 title: Deploying the OpenTelemetry Collector in Kubernetes using a NameSpace
-linkTitle: Deploying the OTel Collector
+linkTitle: 1.
+Deploy the OTel Collector
 weight: 1
 ---